telerik/winforms-docs/datalayout/properties-events-and-attributes.md

 ---
 title: Properties, Events and Attributes
 page_title: Properties, Events and Attributes | UI for WinForms Documentation
-description: Properties, Events and Attributes
+description: This article shows the most used properties, events and attributes.
 slug: winforms/datalayout/properties,-events-and-attributes
 tags: properties,,events,and,attributes
 published: True